cisco/mindmeld/source/intro/key_concepts.rst

 Key Concepts
 ============

-Every Workbench developer should know the terms defined in this section.
+Every MindMeld developer should know the terms defined in this section.
 It's best to read the entire section through, since later definitions build on earlier ones.

 .. glossary::

     app
       |
-      | A conversational application built using the MindMeld Workbench framework.
+      | A conversational application built using the MindMeld framework.
 Examples include voice and chat assistants deployed on messaging platforms like `Spark <https://depot.ciscospark.com/bots>`_, `Slack <https://slack.com/apps/category/At0MQP5BEF-bots>`_, `Messenger <https://messenger.fb.com>`_, or `Skype <https://bots.botframework.com>`_; or, on voice-activated devices like `Alexa <https://developer.amazon.com/alexa-skills-kit>`_ or `Google Home <https://developers.google.com/actions/>`_.

     project
       |
-      | A collection of all the data and code necessary to build a conversational app for a particular use case, stored in the Workbench-specified directory structure.
+      | A collection of all the data and code necessary to build a conversational app for a particular use case, stored in the MindMeld-specified directory structure.

     blueprint
       |
-      | A pre-configured project, distributed with Workbench as an example app.
+      | A pre-configured project, distributed with MindMeld as an example app.
 Available blueprints include :doc:`Food Ordering <../blueprints/food_ordering>`, :doc:`Video Discovery <../blueprints/video_discovery>`, and :doc:`Home Assistant <../blueprints/home_assistant>`.

     query / request
       |
       | A user's spoken or typed natural language input to the conversational app.
-Workbench apps use statistical `natural language processing <https://en.wikipedia.org/wiki/Natural_language_processing>`_ models to understand the query and determine what the user wants.
+MindMeld apps use statistical `natural language processing <https://en.wikipedia.org/wiki/Natural_language_processing>`_ models to understand the query and determine what the user wants.

     domain
       |